ojasvsingh71/Web-Notes/react-3.md

 ---

->useEffect is a powerful tool for managing side effects in React components, providing a clean way to handle asynchronous operations and component lifecycle events.
+>⚡useEffect is a powerful tool for managing side effects in React components, providing a clean way to handle asynchronous operations and component lifecycle events.

 ---

-### 3. useMemo()
+### 3. 💾  useMemo()

 useMemo is a React Hook that is used to memoize the result of a computation, preventing unnecessary recalculations when the component re-renders.
 It takes a function (referred to as the "memoized function") and an array of dependencies.
 The memoized function will only be recomputed when the values in the dependencies array change.